rocketacademy/marketing-website/src/pages/faq/index.md

         2. If you already have some prior experience/knowledge in coding and would like to join Rocket's Coding Bootcamp program, we may waive the Coding Basics requirement - reach out to us at hello at rocketacademy.co to find out more!

         3. Many of our most successful graduates have had prior coding experience before joining Rocket.
-Our Software Engineering Coding Bootcamp then provided them with the conceptual foundations, interview prep, and professional network they needed to complete their career switch.
+Our Coding Bootcamp then provided them with the conceptual foundations, interview prep, and professional network they needed to complete their career switch.
     - question: Can I join Rocket’s courses while working a full-time job?
       answers: >-
-        1. Software Engineering Coding Bootcamp has both full-time and part-time options.
+        1. Coding Bootcamp has both full-time and part-time options.

         2. Full-Time Coding Bootcamp requires students to commit 10am-6pm SGT Mon-Fri for 4 months.
 We discourage working a full-time job while enrolled in the full-time Coding Bootcamp.